sohnryang/hacking-book/README.md

 ### Architecture-Dependent
 - `pointer_types5.c`: The type of `hacky_nonpointer` should be `unsigned long long` when compiled to 64-bit binary.
 The code is patched in `pointer_types5_x64.c`.
 If it's compiled to 32-bit binary, the original code works fine.
+- `scope3.c`: The original code used `0x%08x` in format string to print address of variables, but the code doesn't work properly in x64; I changed it to `%p` to show addresses properly in 64-bit systems.

 ### Coding Style
 1. There are spaces in front and back of operators. (example: `i = 0;` instead of `i=0;`)